Advanced D2K Courses:

 Intended for seniors (some advanced juniors), professional masters, and beginning PhD students who have advanced coursework and expertise in some area of data science and want to complete a challenging, real-world data science project.

-A course application and project preference form will be due the first week of classes to determine projects and teams.
+You can register for the course now and a course application and project preference form will be due the first week of classes to determine projects and teams.
 Students who do not meet the course prerequisites may be asked to enroll in DSCI 400.

 Course Meeting: 5:00 PM - 6:30 PM on Mondays & Wednesdays